Estimating Reeb chords using microlocal sheaf theory: Introduction

 There are two main difficulties to prove these results using microlocal sheaf theory.
-Firstly we cannot directly see the Reeb chords from the homomorphism of sheaves $Hom(\mathscr{F, F})$.
-Secondly we do not have the algebraic results, for example a duality and exact triangle, that gives bounds on the rank of $Hom(\mathscr{F, F})$.
+Firstly, we need to understand how to directly see the Reeb chords from the homomorphism of sheaves $Hom(\mathscr{F, F})$.
+Secondly, we need to have the algebraic results, for example a duality and exact triangle, that gives bounds on the rank of $Hom(\mathscr{F, F})$.